Pionono: Philippines

+Argentina

+In Argentina, piononos are made with a spongeous mass with sugar, butter and flour.
+The base can be used to make both sweet and salty pastries, with multiple ingredients such as dulce de leche or ham and cheese.
+While similar to other Latin American countries, Argentinian piononos are notoriously more versatile and popular internationally.

-South America and Cuba
+Latin America and Cuba

-In various South American countries such as Argentina, Uruguay, Chile, Paraguay, Venezuela, Colombia, Peru and in Cuba, piononos are prepared using a dough made of flour, eggs, and sugar, which is baked in a thin sheet then rolled around a filling of dulce de leche sometimes with walnuts, or fruits like strawberries with chantilly cream, or in the case of savory piononos with cured ham, cheese, tomato and mayonnaise, or a savory salad, such as ham salad with asparagus and lettuce, chicken salad or even tuna.
-A similar cake is called "Brazo de Gitano" or "Brazo Gitano" in Cuba, Spain, and several other Spanish-speaking countries.
+In various Latin American countries such as Uruguay, Chile, Paraguay, Venezuela, Colombia, Cuba and Peru, piononos are prepared using a dough made of flour, eggs, and sugar, which is baked in a thin sheet then rolled around a filling of dulce de leche sometimes with walnuts, or fruits like strawberries with chantilly cream, or in the case of savory piononos with cured ham, cheese, tomato and mayonnaise, or a savory salad, such as ham salad with asparagus and lettuce, chicken salad or even tuna.
 In Uruguay a similar preparation called massini is not rolled and its dough is filled in between with whipped cream and covered with burnt yolks.

 Puerto Rico (U.S.)

-In Puerto Rico, piononos are prepared using ripe, or yellow, plantains as the "bread" around a savory filling.
+In Puerto Rico, piononos are prepared using ripe plantains as the "bread" around a savory filling.
 Plantains are sliced length wise and fried to make it more pliable to wrap around the filling.
 Picadillo, seafood, lunch meat, or vegetables topped with cheese are typical fillings; the whole sandwich is dipped in a batter made from flour and eggs and then deep-fried, or baked with no batter.